top of page

 Career

 Shortly after receiving my law license, I started working as a Prosecutor at the Bexar County District Attorney's Office.
-After three and half years as Prosecutor, I decided to work as a Criminal Defense Attorney.
+After three and half years as Prosecutor, I dove into criminal defense.
 Working in both capacities taught me that there needs to be a better balance in how cases should be handled in the Criminal Court System.
-The jail is for violent and dangerous people but for non-violent offenders we need to try to address the issues that brought them into the court system.
+The jail is for violent and dangerous people but for non-violent offenders, we need to try to address the issues that brought them into the court system.
 Regardless of whether it's mental health, substance abuse or something else, we as the Court System need to address these issues to keep our community safe and stop people from re-offending.

-I went back to work as a Prosecutor at the Bexar County District Attorney's Office in 2015 and have since worked my up to be a Felony First Chair which is the highest position you can be in aside from a Division Chief.
-I am especially proud of this accomplishment because I am one of two Latinas that encompass First Chair positions at the office.
+I went back to work at the Bexar County District Attorney's Office in 2015 and worked my way up to become a Felony First Chair Prosecutor.
+This position is the highest prosecution position you can have aside from a Division Chief.
+It's something I am especially proud because I was only one of two Latinas at the office that encompassed that position.

 Belief System